nauvalazhar/Magz/README.md

 # Magz
 Magz is a free HTML5 & CSS3 magazine template is based on Bootstrap 3.
-This template is free for personal or commercial use (just give Kodinger credit for design).
+This template is free for personal or commercial use (give Kodinger credit for design is a good thing).

 ## Features
 - Fully Responsive